 I could never quite get myself to watch ‘Forrest Gump’ but when I did; I had to write about it.

 Forrest Gump is about this boy, born with cognitive disability but lives an extraordinary life.
 He is able to get an education, enroll for sports and excel in every aspect of life.
-Though there is a certain disclaimer landing Forrest in disastrous situations, courtesy his marginal intelligence.
-Forrest’s personal life is tied with world events that of the Vietnam War, protests against the war back home in America, a chance meeting with Lennon and so on.
+Though there is a certain doom, landing Forrest in disastrous situations on account of his marginal intelligence.
+Forrest’s personal life is tied with world events – that of the Vietnam War, protests against the war back home in America, a chance meeting with Lennon and so on.

 Once the movie was over, I was keen on reading the book.
 (Yes, I believe – books and movies happen to you as and when they decide so my TBR always goes for a toss.)

 The moment you open the book, you realize Mama never said ‘Life is a box of chocolates.
 You never know what you’re gonna get’.
 Rather, Forrest begins by saying, “LET ME SAY THIS: BEIN A IDIOT IS NO BOX OF CHOCOLATES”.
 The book was published in 1986 and the movie came out in 1994, and I think the movie was written on the premise that cognitive capabilities cannot be picturized with negativity.
 The hero of the movie suffering from whatever condition has to be the ‘hero’, he needs to bring happiness, laughter, and the feeling of final victory.

 In the book, you see Forrest grow in front of you; he is narrating his story to you.
 It is an incredible story that even a local newspaper guy refuses to believe.
 The movie begins with Forrest Gump recounting his life’s tales to strangers waiting for their bus at a bus stop.
 And, he begins his story as a young kid with braces on his legs, the physical disability in addition to his low IQ.